MillerBrainObservatory/pyklb/README.md

 ## Development

-This project has been modernized to use modern Python packaging tools:
+This project has been updated to use modern Python packaging tools:

 - **Build system**: [scikit-build-core](https://scikit-build-core.readthedocs.io/) with CMake
 - **Package manager**: [uv](https://docs.astral.sh/uv/) (recommended) or pip
-- **Python support**: Python 3.9+ (tested with 3.12.9)
+- **Python support**: tested with 3.12.9

 ### Requirements